Siem Reap: Beyond the Sunrise Crowds — Temples, Jungle Ruins, and the Cambodia Nobody Tells You About

 Angkor Wat: Go Late, Not Early

 Better option: visit in the late afternoon.
 The lighting on the bas-reliefs is superior, the east-facing galleries glow at golden hour, and the crowds thin after 3 PM.
 The bas-relief galleries on the west and south walls depict the Churning of the Sea of Milk, the Battle of Kurukshetra, and scenes from the Ramayana and Mahabharata.
 These stone carvings run for hundreds of meters and reward slow walking.
-Bring binoculars or a zoom lens — the detail is extraordinary.
+Bring binoculars or a zoom lens — the detail is extraordinary, down to individual fingernails and fish scales.

 Bayon: The Faces That Watch